Microsoft/azure-docs.pt-pt/articles/marketplace/partner-center-portal/create-power-bi-app-offer.md

 ## <a name="supplemental-content"></a>Conteúdo suplementar

 Forneça informações adicionais sobre a sua oferta para nos ajudar a validá-la.
-Esta informação não é&#39;mostrada aos clientes nem publicada no mercado.
+Esta informação não é mostrada aos clientes nem publicada no mercado.

 ### <a name="validation-assets"></a>Ativos de validação